-The contingent resources reported in this presentation are estimates as more technical and commercial information becomes available.
+The contingent resources reported in this presentation are estimates and commercial information becomes available.
+The estimates are based upon a number of factors and assumptions each of which contains estimation error which could result in future revisions of the estimates as more technical and commercial information becomes available.
 The estimation factors include, but are not limited to, the mapped extent of the oil and gas accumulations, geologic characteristics of the reservoirs, and dynamic reservoir performance.
 There are numerous risks and uncertainties associated with recovery of such resources, including many factors beyond the Corporation's control.
 There is uncertainty that it will be commercially viable to produce any portion of the contingent resources referred to in this presentation.
 References to "contingent resources" do not constitute, and should be distinguished from, references to "reserves".

 2P reserves and contingent resources included in the reports prepared by Sproule, GLJ and ERCE in respect of IPC's oil and gas assets in Canada, France and Malaysia have been aggregated by IPC.
-Estimates of reserves, resources and future net revenue for individual properties may not reflect the same level of confidence as estimates of reserves, resources and future net revenue for all properties, due to aggregation.
-This presentation contains estimates of the net present value of the future net revenue from IPC's reserves and contingent resources.
+Estimates of reserves, resources and future net revenue for individual properties may not reflect the same level of confidence as estimates of the net present value of the future net revenue from IPC's reserves and contingent resources.
 The estimated values of future net revenue disclosed in this presentation do not represent fair market value.
 There is no assurance that the forecast prices and cost assumptions used in the reserve and resources evaluations will be attained and variances could be material.